arielherself/espresso/README.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="edbc988497a89e9d9f889e9e82ad888e82838280849e99c38e8280">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [QuizEspre<span class="__cf_email__" data-cfemail="f88b8b97b89d9b97969795918b8cd69b9795">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Thursday:</strong> Which Australian conservationist and television personality was killed by a stingray in 2006?